oleggromov/oleggromov-feisty/content/pages/understand-what-you-want/index.md

 Fortunately, because of the age we live in, so many studies and talks are just a click away from you.

 And sadly, it is hard to tell a bad example and role model from a good one immediately unless you have spent a decent time navigating through the subject yourself.
-But as  usually, you’ll learn to smell a rat with practice.
+But as usual, you’ll learn to smell a rat with practice.

-These genuine people may publish their advice, stories, and tools not to earn a buck from you but to generously share experience, satisfy their own need for fulfilment.
+These genuine people may publish their advice, stories, and tools not to earn a buck from you but to generously share experience, satisfy their own need for fulfillment.
 Just to do good.

-Use wisely the informational abundance we live in, so that it makes you flourish, not wither.
+Use wisely the informational abundance we live in so that it makes you flourish, not wither.

 ## Repeat